luszczewskakasia1/compute-benchmarks/CONTRIBUTING.md

 6. Regenerate documentation (see below).

 ### Generating documentation
 Tests documentation is generated from the code and stored in [TESTS.md](TESTS.md) file.
-Contributors are required to regenerate the documentation using the [generate_docs.sh](generate_docs.sh) script when adding new tests or changing definition of an existing one.
+Contributors are required to regenerate the documentation by building the *run_docs_generator* target.
+No further parameters are needed.
+The [TESTS.md](TESTS.md) file should be automatically updated.